MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/ml-prediction-mgmt/ml-prediction-management-overview.md

 ms.author: bholtorf
 ---

-# Working with the ML Prediction Management API
+# Working with ML Prediction Management
 This topic describes the methods to use to prepare data for analysis, train the model on data and evaluate its quality, and make a prediction that is accompanied by a confidence score that indicates how accurate the prediction is.
 All of these methods are available in codeunit 2003.

+For more information about codeunits, see [Dynamics NAV Codeunits Overview](https://docs.microsoft.com/en-us/dynamics-nav/codeunits).

 ## How to initialize the codeunit
 The methods in the following table initialize codeunit 2003.